‘Time Heals All Wounds’ – Is it Really True?

 If Not Time, Then What Does Heal Wounds?

-To heal from our emotional wounds, we first need to acknowledge that time is not the solution.
+So, to heal from our emotional wounds, we first need to acknowledge that time is not the solution.
 Emotional healing is a much more complex and involved process that requires more than just the passage of time.
 Wounds that are deeply rooted in our emotions, such as the loss of a loved one or a hurtful relationship experience, can't be healed just by the passage of time.

 Instead, we need to put active effort into healing ourselves, which may involve seeking therapy, practicing self-care, simply talking to people we love, and/or finding healthy ways to cope with our emotions.
 Overcoming emotional pain takes time and effort, and a whole lot of strength and resilience.